-Dr. Pearlman's ethnic rhinoplasty in NYC aims to maintain the ethnic and cultural aesthetic of a person’s nose while enhancing the overall facial balance and appeal.
+Dr. Pearlman's ethnic rhinoplasty procedure aims to maintain the ethnic and cultural aesthetic of a person’s nose while enhancing the overall facial balance and appeal.
 The nose is the central focus of the face, and if your nose is unbalanced or out of proportion with your face, then it can detract from your appearance.

 Custom ethnic nose reshaping